John Leslie (bishop of Clogher): Life

 The outbreak of the Irish Rebellion of 1641 tested the defences of the palace.
 The bishop raised a company of foot for the king, distinguished himself as a partisan leader, and conveyed ammunition through from Dublin to Derry.
 He relieved Sir Ralph Gore, who was hard beset at Magherabeg, near Donegal.
-Leslie is said to have gone to Scotland about midsummer 1642, all the other bishops having previously left Ireland; but he returned after the king's execution, defended Raphoe against the Cromwellians as he had done against the Irish, and was one of the last royalists to submit.
+Leslie is said to have gone to Scotland about midsummer 1642, all the other bishops having previously left Ireland; but he returned after the king's execution, defended Raphoe against the New Model Army just as he had done against the Gaels, and was one of the last Cavalier leaders to submit.

-Leslie was the only Anglican bishop who remained at his post in Ireland during the Interregnum, confirming children in Dublin, and ordaining clergymen.
-Leslie's courtly manners endeared him to Henry Cromwell, and he was for a time in receipt of a pension.
-To do homage to the Restoration in 1660, Leslie, then nearly ninety, is said to have ridden from Chester to London in twenty-four hours.
+Leslie was the only Anglican bishop who remained in Ireland after its conquest by the Commonwealth of England.
+Despite the religious persecution of the Anglican Communion, Leslie illegally confirmed children in Dublin and ordained clergymen.
+Leslie could get away with this because his wit and aristocratic manners had gained him the covert protection of Henry Cromwell and he was for a time in receipt of a pension.
+To do homage to the Stuart Restoration in 1660, Leslie, then nearly ninety, is said to have ridden from Chester to London in twenty-four hours.
 He was allowed to hold the deanery of Raphoe along with his bishopric, but resigned it on being translated to Clogher in June 1661.
-The bishop was recommended by Charles II to the special consideration of the Irish House of Commons, and £2,000 were voted to him.
+The bishop was recommended by King Charles II to the special consideration of the Irish House of Commons, and £2,000 were voted to him.
 In returning thanks, he hoped 'that whatever the house hath given to a prophet may receive a prophet's reward'.

 He bought Glasslough in Monaghan; it was one of the many forfeited estates which had been granted to Sir Thomas Ridgeway.
 The Leslie family historian says that the bishop's wife was heiress of Glasslough.
 The town was long known as Castle-Leslie.
 At his death on 8 September 1671, he transmitted his estate to his children.
 He was buried there in the church of St. Saviour, which he had founded.
 The slab which covered his remains recorded that the bishop died a centenarian, that he was a doctor of divinity and laws, and that he was a privy councillor to three kings.
 Bishop Maxwell of Kilmore composed an epitaph.